adrian154/blog/public/blogposts/tls-explained/blogpost.md

 # Epilogue

 This article only shows part of what makes TLS tick.
 There's much more beneath the surface; things like 0-RTT messages, client authentication, SNI, ALPN, the list goes on.
 Not to mention the fact that TLS 1.3 is vastly different from TLS 1.2 in many ways&mdash;though I specifically chose TLS 1.3 since it is more elegant than TLS 1.2, which is more nuanced thanks to several well-known security holes.
 To learn more, the RFCs are your best friend.
 Skip ahead to the Further Reading section for some good references.

-Oh, and if you liked this article, good news: there are [more like it](internet-series.html) on my blog.

 # Behind the Scenes